-Our version of magnetometer will also be connected to the Mega.
-Our magnetometer will be composed of three perpendicular coils wrapped around a nonmagnetic sphere.
+Our version of magnetometer is also connected to the Mega.
+Our magnetometer is composed of three perpendicular coils wrapped around a nonmagnetic sphere.
 The voltage difference read from these wires during decent will be stored onto the micro SD card.
 After our flight, we plan to compare the data with other data from the other sensors.
-Like the other sensors, we plan to test our magnetometers alone.
-After continuous data runs and verification of it being able to work alone, we will incorporate it with the other sensors and the Mega.
+Like the other sensors, we planned to test our magnetometers alone.
+We were able to test the magnetometer

-We will also include an ADXL326 accelerometer (Figure 5.).
+We also included an ADXL326 accelerometer (Figure 5.).
 According to adafruit.com, it is popular for its quality of MEMS devices.
 This sensor takes 5V and outputs a 3.3V.
 It also has three analog outputs for X, Y, and Z-axis measurements.
-We also plan to compare the data from the ADXL326 with the data of the magnetometer to determine the rockets orientation.
-This sensor was tested successfully.
-We have yet to test it integrated with the other sensors.
+We plan to compare the data from the ADXL326 with the data of the magnetometer to determine the rockets orientation.
+This sensor was tested successfully with Wilfred Unit 1 and Unit 2.

 The 3DR Radio Telemetry 915 Mhz is our choice for a transmitter.
 It is open source, more cost efficient, and according to the specifications, has a superior performance to the Xbee.
 It has a one-mile range.
 This transmitter uses APM Mission Planner for support configuring.
 It has a ground station, which is powered via USB.
 The air unit is powered via lithium ion battery.
 After numerous tests, the longest range we have been able to reach with the transmitter is about 0.2 of a mile.
-We are currently researching amplifying methods.
-The DIYdrones site we have been using as a reference uses a Shireen 900 MHz 2 watt outdoor amplifier.
-We are looking for similar amplifiers that may be more budget friendly.
-Complete testing of the transmitter system is still a work in progress.
-Further down the line, we would like to test the transmitter at our Full-Scale Low-Powered (FSLP) launch to mimic launch day.
+After multiple tests and brainstorming, we were able to amplify our range by using a Yagi antenna.
+Through testing, we were able to get a range of about a third of a mile (due to the constraints of our campus), but we have every confidence that it will fulfill the maximum range.